igorvgp/DS-health-insurance-cross-sell/README.md

 <img src="media/sample_video.gif" width="800">

-<p align="justify">Compared to a random selection of customers to be contacted, the machine learning model developed proved to be about **3 times** more efficient, generating an extra gain of **35 million dollars**.</p>
+Compared to a random selection of customers to be contacted, the machine learning model developed proved to be about **3 times** more efficient, generating an extra gain of **35 million dollars**.

 The full solution can be seen on this [Notebook](https://nbviewer.org/github/igorvgp/DS-health-insurance-cross-sell/blob/a9b98fa99501fc392dcd7942fc1c18b3c4999f20/Notebooks/health-insurance-cross-sell.html)